-CalWeedMapper shows landscape-scale distribution of invasive plants and suggests management priorities by region.
+CalWeedMapper shows landscape-level distribution of invasive plants and suggests management priorities by region.
 Data come from Calflora, the Consortium of California Herbaria, iNaturalist, and expert knowledge collected across the state, organized by 7.5-minute USGS quads.

 Priorities suggested include eradication targets (plants that are rare in the region), containment targets (plants that are more widespread), and surveillance targets (plants not in the region but found nearby).